-Dental emergencies can happen to anyone at any time, and unfortunately often begin when you least expect them—while working, playing sports or sleeping.
-We offer evening and weekend bookings to conveniently accommodate patients’ work and school schedules to minimise the impact on your routine.
+A dental emergency in Clifton Hill, VIC can happen to anyone at any time, and unfortunately often begin when you least expect them—while working, playing sports or sleeping.
+We offer evening and weekend bookings to accommodate patients’ work and school schedules conveniently and to minimise the impact on your routine.

 - Broken teeth

 - Knocked-out (avulsed) teeth

 - Broken or lost fillings, crowns or bonding